 I was already involved with two organizations which have for objective to educate children in developing countries.
 Joining 60 million girls was thus quite easy, especially since the foundation is aimed specifically at educating girls, a cause that is close to my heart as a woman and mother of a girl.
 I sincerely believe that education is key to breaking the poverty cycle for these children.

-After having worked as Vice President in our family business, I later chose to pursue my career with UNICEF.
-All those years as manager of various programs in the organization reflected a true social commitment on my part.
-Working with the 60 million girls Foundation fulfills my desire to pursue my participation in a better society.
+After serving as vice president in my family’s business, I chose to pursue a career with UNICEF.
+I worked for many years as manager of various programs with this charitable organization, work that reflected a true social commitment on my part.
+Working with the 60 million girls Foundation fulfills my desire to continue to contribute to a better society.

 We know that the fate of the planet is in our hands.
 The quality of life of those who come after us depends, from this point on, on our will, our creativity and the means which we will use, locally and internationally, as citizens, women and men, young and old, from the rich countries as well as from the poorer countries of the world.
 Women comprise half of the world.
 We can no longer do without their intelligence, their imagination and their talents.
 The basis for their contribution remains education, that of girls being a priority, too often left aside in the accession to knowledge, understanding and the power to effect change… This is why I have chosen to support the 60 million girls Foundation.
 We need you who believe in the potential of women.

 Contributing some of my time and talents to help the 60 million girls Foundation puts my life into perspective, showing me that there’s more to life than what directly affects me.
 My mother, Wanda Bedard, opened my eyes to a whole new world and allowed me to participate in this adventure of spreading awareness of the importance of educating girls.
 These young women have the potential to develop their talents and contribute to a better tomorrow.
 Age, gender, culture, or any type of diversity adds to the power each of us has to help a cause we believe in.
 We have the wealth of knowledge to make a difference.